-A sponsor can choose the sponsorship program most suitable for them; this largely depends on the child’s level of education.
+A sponsor/corporate donor can choose the sponsorship program most suitable for them; this largely depends on the child’s level of education.
 With less than 1euro per day, you can change a child’s life.

 How are guardianship funds spent?

-- Overcoming barriers to learning – we do whatever we can to ensure that our kids can attend school and fully benefit from it by providing uniforms, shoes, books, school bags, stationery, decent nutrition and hygiene essentials.
+- Overcoming barriers to learning – We do whatever we can to ensure that our children can attend and fully benefit from being at school by providing uniform, shoes, books, school bags, stationary, decent nutrition and hygiene essentials.

-Any surpluses of funds are used to help the rest of the community in which the child lives.
-This includes the support of a feeding and care program which helps a broader group of individuals and the provision of food packs.
+Any surpluses of funds are used to help the rest of the community in which the child lives which includes a feeding and care program for street children and the elderly.

 How do sponsors make their contribution?

 Once you have been assigned a child, sponsors decide whether they would like to pay annually or per scholastic term (once every 4 months).
 These funds are transferred directly to our operations team in Ruiru who ensure that your child is being educated and cared for up to the desired standard.

 How long does the sponsorship last?

 Sponsorship may last until the child completes his/her education or vocational training.
 Our objective is that the children will be better equipped to find employment on reaching adulthood and will be able to care for themselves and eventually their families independently.

 There is no obligation to sponsor the child for the entirety of his/her education, as the sponsorship scheme works on a yearly basis.
 Sponsorship may also terminate if the child exits the programme or relocates from Ruiru.